wichtounet/Eddic/README.rst

 EDDI Compiler 1.2.3
 ===================

+**Update**: This project is not actively maintained, for lack of time.

 The compiler of the EDDI programming language.

 This compiler outputs code for Intel X86 platform.
 It supports both 32 and 64 bits architecture.
 Only Linux is supported for now.